huggingface/datasets/datasets/urdu_sentiment_corpus/README.md

 ### Data Fields

 - sentences: The Urdu tweet
-- sentiment: The sentiment that was exhibited in the tweet.
+- sentiment: The sentiment that was exhibited in the tweet, which can be Positive(P) or Negative(N) or Objective(O).

 ### Data Splits